Phhofm/ParagonSR/README.md

 This project is designed for the **[traiNNer-redux](https://github.com/the-database/traiNNer-redux)** framework.

 ### Step 1: Place Project Files
-Download the release files and place them in the following locations within your `traiNNer-redux` project folder:
+Place the release files in the following locations within your `traiNNer-redux` project:

 ```
 traiNNer-redux/